zdai257/EgoCap-EgoFormer/README.md

 ## Evaluation ##

 It is recommended to run the evaluation pipeline through the **notebook**.
-Otherwise, use *predict.py* to generate caption of an arbitrary image, or use APIs in *Eval.py* to conduct quantitative analysis.
+Otherwise, use **predict_qualitative** in *Eval.py* to generate caption of an image, or conduct quantitative analysis on a folder of images.

-Some qualitative analysis results are shown below
+Some EgoFormer caption results in comparison to baseline transformer and ground truth are shown below

 <p align="center">
   <img src="Qualitative_samples/fjDvKHkmxs0_119_126.avi00001.jpg" />